Spontaneous symmetry breaking in nonlinear superradiance: Abstract

 \section{Abstract}

 Creation and manipulation of non-classical states of light is rapidly becoming the focus of modern attosecond science.
-Here, we demonstrate numerically how such states can arise by considering a modification of the well-known problem of superradiance encountered already by Dicke.
+Here, we demonstrate numerically how interaction with such states can trigger the emergence of a many-body system with spontaneously broken symmetry by considering a modification of the well-known problem of superradiance encountered already by Dicke.
 Similarly to him, we investigate photon emission by ensembles of indistinguishable atoms.
 In contrast to him, however, we leverage symmetry-based selection rules to suppress emission of single photons by single atoms.
 A steady state is therefore only reached following a spontaneous transition into a collective symmetry-broken state of atoms and photonic modes.
-The novel non-Markovian, non-perturbative method applied allows us to observe a large quantum state of light form and exhibit drastically non-classical statistics once the system undergoes a symmetry-breaking transition.
+This transition permanently locks the atomic dipoles to the quantum field experienced by the system at a particular instant, transforming the entire setup into a potent quantum sensor reproducing the phase of the recorded quantum fluctuation.

-Described already in 1954~\cite{dicke1954coherence}, superradiance is the textbook example of a cooperative emission phenomenon.
-While recent work ~\cite{tziperman2023quantum} suggests that superradiance can acquire quantum properties, for the most part superradince has been regarded~\cite{gross1982superradiance} as classical radiation.
-Here we demonstrate how confining atoms driven by a classical laser waveform in a strongly detuned optical cavity can force them to spontaneously develop many-body entanglement with the cavity modes and each other, generating light at frequencies not otherwise present in the emission spectrum and with drastically non-classical properties.
+Superradiance~\cite{dicke1954coherence} is the textbook example of a cooperative emission phenomenon.
+While recent work~\cite{tziperman2023quantum,pizzi2023light} suggests that superradiance can acquire quantum properties, for the most part it has been regarded~\cite{gross1982superradiance} as classical radiation.
+Here we show how atoms driven by an intense classical light while confined in a strongly detuned cavity can spontaneously develop many-body entanglement with the cavity modes and each other, generating light at frequencies not otherwise present in their emission spectrum, with the properties of this light reproducing the properties of the cavity's quantum field.

-Our work brings together two mostly non-overlapping research fields, attosecond and strong-field physics on the one hand and polaritonic chemistry on the other.